zhaoy37/yiqizhao.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Formal Methods
-  - Automated Verification
+  - Cyber Physical System
-  - Formal Control Synthesis
+  - Systems and Control Theory

 # Education to show in About widget
 education: